 Louisville Collegiate School has cultivated a partnership with The School of St. Jude in Tanzania.
 Faculty members travel each summer to Tanzania to participate in a professional development opportunity to teach at The School of St. Jude.

 Collegiate faculty members spend two weeks co-teaching at the school, experiencing the local culture and interacting with staff, faculty, and students.
 Collegiate teachers lead interactive classes, participate in faculty meetings, perform at school assemblies, take field trips, engage in reading books with students during DEAR (drop everything and read) time, help with homework and play enriching games.
 This fascinating opportunity is an annual professional development commitment for both schools allowing them to trade experiences and knowledge.

 Each year, one faculty member is selected and honored at graduation with The Katherine McCracken Davis Distinguished Teaching Chair Award.
 This chair is awarded each year to a full-time teacher who best represents the ideals of lifelong learning and the pursuit of excellence.
 Every other year, one faculty member is selected and honored at graduation with The Helen Kent Longley Distinguished Chair Award.
 This two-year appointment celebrates a teacher of any grade or discipline who has taught at Collegiate for two or more years, and who has exhibited the qualities of enthusiasm for scholarship and learning, commitment and loyalty to the school, and love for and enjoyment of students.

-Questions about Collegiate’s Professional Development Program can be directed to the Director of Academics, Clay Gahan, firstname.lastname@example.org.
+Questions about Collegiate’s Professional Development Program can be directed to the Dean of Faculty, Clay Gahan, firstname.lastname@example.org.